awsusil/ntp/README.md

 ntp
 ===

-This role enables users to install and configure ntp on their hosts.
+WOW This role enables users to install and configure ntp on their hosts.

 Requirements
 ------------